Dating apps for FIFO workers (2026)

 Perth is the main FIFO gateway city in Australia.
 The Pilbara runs on Perth-based workers flying to Karratha, Newman, and Port Hedland.
 Tinder depth in Perth is genuine.
 The city has a larger FIFO population than any other, which means more people who understand the lifestyle and more matches who won't be surprised when you say you're back on site in a week.

 Brisbane and Mackay serve the Queensland coal mining FIFO population.
 The Bowen Basin runs largely on workers based in Mackay and Rockhampton, or flying from Brisbane.
 Tinder works in Mackay for volume relative to population size, because the FIFO population inflates the active user base.
+Mackay's gender skew is real and well-known locally, which both helps and hurts depending on which side of it you're on.
+Cairns and Townsville pick up the north Queensland resources workforce, with a thinner local pool but a higher proportion of people who already understand FIFO because the entire town runs on it.

 Darwin is a specific case.
 The NT capital has more males than females, confirmed by ABS 2021 Census data.
 This is partly FIFO and defence.
 For straight men based in Darwin, the math is genuinely harder than anywhere else in Australia.
 Tinder is thinner.
 Every platform is thinner.
 The compensating factor is that people who are here tend to understand the transient, roster-driven lifestyle because most of them are living it too.